 The Iowa Community Colleges Statewide report documents the educational and employment outcomes of students completing community college certificate, diploma, and associate degree programs, including the number of awards, time-to-degree, retention, migration, transfer to four-year institutions, employment and wages, career clusters, and career pathways.
-The report for AY 2013-2017 cohort can be downloaded from here.
-The report for AY 2012-2016 cohort can be downloaded from here.
-Data tables for the report for AY 2013-2017 cohort can be downloaded here.
+The report for the latest cohort can be downloaded here.
+Data tables for the latest cohort can be downloaded here.
 Access to the previous cohorts reports and data tables can be found on this page under the Credit Program Outcomes section.

 Noncredit Program Outcomes

 This groundbreaking Iowa Community Colleges: Noncredit Career and Technical Education (CTE) Employment Outcomes Report, provides information about community college noncredit program completion, student retention, in– and out-of-state migration, employment and wages, career cluster to industry mapping, and in-demand occupational analysis for those who completed community college CTE noncredit programs.
-The report for AY 2016-2017 cohort can be downloaded from here.
-The report for AY 2015-2016 cohort can be downloaded from here.
-Data tables for the report for AY 2016-2017 cohort can be downloaded here.
+The report for the latest cohort can be downloaded here.
+Data tables for the latest cohort can be downloaded here.
 Access to the previous cohorts reports and data tables can be found on this page under the Noncredit Program Outcomes section.